-Prof. Banzhaf is currently treasurer and member of the Executive Board of SPECIES, the society
+Prof. Banzhaf is currently a member of the Executive Board of the International Society for Artificial Life

-for the promotion of Evolutionary Computation in Europe and Surroundings.
-He his a member of the Executive Committee of
+for the promotion of Evolutionary Computation in Europe and Surroundings from 2015 to 2022.
+He was a member of the Executive Committee of

 ACM-SIGEVO, the Special Interest Group for Evolutionary Computation of the Association of Computing Machinery (ACM)